-Kids will love to learn how to make a fun popsicle stick pumpkin this fall!
+Kids will love to learn how to make a fun popsicle stick pumpkin for a fun fall kid craft.

 What screams fall better than pumpkin crafts?
 If you are looking to incorporate a bit of fall vibes into your kids’ crafts, making popsicle stick pumpkins is a great option.
 As a matter of fact, we’ve been on a popsicle stick craft roll lately.
 Did you see our popsicle stick scarecrows or popsicle stick candy corn posts?
 After you read this post make sure to check those out.
 For this popsicle stick craft we’re making pumpkins!
 Let us show you how.